Categories

 Our mission is to advance the study and teaching of technical, professional, and scientific communication across the globe.

-The 2025 CPTSC Conference invites you to consider any of following areas or related areas of focus:
+The 2026 CPTSC Conference invites you to consider any of following areas or related areas of focus:

-Cross-Disciplinary Collaboration Between Science, Engineering, and Communication
+Fostering Collaboration Among Science, Engineering, and Communication Experts

 PROPOSAL FORMATS